Meet Our Team

 David’s educational background includes an undergraduate degree in Business Administration from Arizona State University, along with a Master of Mass Communication from the Walter Cronkite School of Journalism and Telecommunications at Arizona State University.

-David and his lovely wife Sharon have been married 22 years.
-They are blessed with four remarkable boys – Justin, Tyler, Ryan and Brandon.
-When David is not busy working or attending his sons’ sporting events, he enjoys spending time up in Northern Arizona.
+David and his lovely wife Sharon have been married since 1992.
+They are blessed with four remarkable sons – Justin, Tyler, Ryan and Brandon.
+When David is not busy working, he enjoys cooking large family meals and spending time up in Northern Arizona.

-Brandy Petrone has been representing and assisting the firm's private and public sector clients at the state and local level since October of 2006 and is a key contributor to the strategic and tactical advice given on legislation and legislative strategy.
-Brandy has strong expertise in legislative drafting, amending and analysis.
-Brandy also helps coordinate and manage the firm's internship program and provides event management and planning services for the firm's clients.
+Brandy Petrone has been representing and assisting the firm's private and public-sector clients at the state and local level since 2006 and is a key contributor to the strategic and tactical advice given on legislation, legislative strategy, and work with the Executive and state agencies.
+Petrone has strong expertise in legislative drafting, amending and analysis.
+Petrone also helps coordinate and manage the firm's internship program and provides event management and planning services for the firm's clients.

-Prior to joining Goodman Schwartz Public Affairs, Brandy worked in the nonpartisan Research Staff Department of the Arizona State Senate.
-Brandy spent most of her time in the Senate as the Analyst for the Commerce and Economic Development Committee.
+Prior to joining the firm, Petrone worked in the nonpartisan Research Staff Department of the Arizona State Senate.
+Petrone spent most of her time in the Senate as the Analyst for the Commerce and Economic Development Committee.
 She also served on the Appropriations and Health Committees.
-In addition to her analyst duties, Brandy helped to grow the competitive legislative and executive internship program, the program that helped her get her start in public affairs, as the Internship Program Coordinator.
+In addition to her analyst duties, Petrone helped to grow the competitive legislative and executive internship program, the program that helped her get her start in public affairs, as the Internship Program Coordinator.

-A proud North Dakota native and graduate of North Dakota State University (go Bison!), Rachelle holds a Bachelor of Science degree in Political Science, History, and Pre-medicine studies.
+A proud North Dakota native and graduate of North Dakota State University (Go Bison!), Rachelle holds a Bachelor of Science degree in Political Science and History.

-Rachelle first cut her teeth as a Staff Assistant and Research Analyst in the office of North Dakota Governor John Hoeven.
-In 2009, Governor Hoeven appointed her to the State Board of Higher Education where she proudly served until 2010.
-Rachelle next joined Governor Hoeven’s 2010 campaign for U.S. Senate as the Assistant Director of New Media and Research.
+Giles served as a Staff Assistant and Research Analyst in the office of North Dakota Governor John Hoeven.
+In 2009, Hoeven appointed her to the State Board of Higher Education where she served until 2010 when she joined the Governor Hoeven’s 2010 campaign for U.S. Senate as the Assistant Director of New Media and Research.
 Following a successful campaign, she continued in the Senator’s regional office as Special Projects Coordinator.

-In 2012, Rachelle worked with the Romney for President Campaign advance team, to plan events and coordinate local and national media during their national bus tour.
-From there, she was hired as Campaign Manager for the 2012 Janice Arnold-Jones for Congress campaign in New Mexico.
+In 2012, Rachelle worked with the Romney for President Campaign advance team to plan events and coordinate local and national media during their national bus tour.
+From there, she finished out the election cycle as Campaign Manager for a competitive race in New Mexico's 1st Congressional District.

 Immediately prior to joining Goodman Schwartz, Rachelle served as the Research Analyst for Phoenix Councilwoman Thelda Williams, coordinating district events and assisting constituents with neighborhood issues and city services.